sroehrl/versyx/README.md

 ## Controllers

-Application controllers are registered in `config/controllers.php`, the required services are also injected at instantiation:
+Application controllers are registered in `config/controllers.php`, as you can see, the `$app` application container itself is passed to the registered instance, this is so that we can use the application container to resolve any sub-dependencies of our controllers.

 ```php
 $controllers = [